 Test results may vary depending on your age, gender, health history, the method used for the test, and other things.
 Your test results may not mean you have a problem.
 Ask your healthcare provider what your test results mean for you.
 In urine, the C-peptide level is measured in picomoles per liter (pmol/L).
 A normal C-peptide test result is less than 200 pmol/L. The results may vary depending on the lab used for testing.

 A high level of C-peptide may mean you need to adjust the amount of insulin you take.
 Or it may mean you have a kidney problem.
 Or you may have an insulinoma.
 This is a tumor that grows in the cells in the pancreas that make insulin.

 A level of C-peptide that's lower than normal means that your body isn't making enough insulin.
 Or it means that your pancreas isn't working normally.

 How is this test done?

-A C-peptide test can be done with either a blood or urine sample.
-For the urine test, you can provide the sample at home or at a healthcare provider's office.
-Your healthcare provider will give you instructions on how and when to give the sample.
+This test is done with a urine sample.
+You’ll collect your urine in a plastic cup with a lid.
+You may do this at home or at the healthcare provider's office.
+Your healthcare provider will tell you how and when to collect the sample.

 Does this test pose any risks?